-The objective of the Central Arkansas Library System is to provide a balanced and broad collection of materials and resources in varied formats to enlighten, inform, and empower the diverse community of Pulaski and Perry Counties.
-This includes the Library’s commitment of responding to patron suggestions of items and subjects to be included in the library collection.
+The objective of the Central Arkansas Library System (CALS) is to provide a balanced and broad collection of materials and resources in varied formats to enlighten, inform, entertain, and empower the diverse community of Pulaski and Perry Counties.

 The Board of Directors of CALS recognizes the pluralistic nature of the community and the varied backgrounds, levels of education, and needs of all citizens of all ages.
 The responsibility for selection of library materials is delegated to the Executive Director and under their direction to the appropriate members of staff.
 The Board, therefore, establishes the following principles to guide the Library in the selection process.

 - Make available a wide diversity of points of view, subjects, opinions, and modes of expression, reflecting the diversity of the community and world we inhabit, and the diversity of reader tastes and interests.
 No library material will be excluded because of the race, nationality, sex, or the political, social, or religious views of its author or its intended audience.

 - Provide materials to meet the recreation and information needs and interests of our patrons and organize those materials in age-appropriate collections.

 - Make available current, accurate, and useful information to encourage lifelong learning by independent adult learners.

-- Encourage children to develop an interest in reading and learning by providing an outstanding collection of materials and promote their use through programs and services aimed at children, parents, and teachers.
+- Encourage minors to develop an interest in reading and learning by providing an outstanding collection of materials.

 - Provide materials in digital/electronic formats.
 Changes and advances in technology make it imperative that the library adapt in order to offer the best and most complete information services.

-- Provide an adequate number of copies for each title purchased so that patrons do not need to wait an unreasonable length of time to get any item.
+- Provide an appropriate number of copies for each title purchased so that patrons do not need to wait an unreasonable length of time to get any item.